-wood equivalent insulation R-values for above deck insulation range from R-20ci to R-30ci depending on the building type and climate zone (see table above).
-However, the R-values found in Appendix JA4 can only be used for the prescriptive approach.
-Roof Alterations - Minimum Roof Insulation Assembly Requirements for span deck and concrete roof assemblies, the
+Appendix JA4 lists the equivalent insulation R-values for a range of common assembly types.
+As an example, equivalent insulation R-values for above deck insulation range from R-20ci to R-30ci depending on the building type and climate zone (see table above).
+However, the

+R-values found in Appendix JA4 can only be used for

+Roof Alterations - Minimum Roof Insulation

-When do the Title 24 requirements for minimum roof insulation levels apply to roof alterations?
+When do the Title 24 requirements for minimum roof insulation levels the prescriptive approach.